davidsonfellipe/awesome-wpo/README.md

 ## CDN

 * [jsDelivr](https://github.com/jsdelivr/jsdelivr) - Similar to Google Hosted Libraries, jsDelivr is an open source CDN that allows developers to host their own projects and anyone to link to our hosted files in their websites.
+* [cdnjs](https://cdnjs.com/) - An open source CDN for Javascript and CSS sponsored by CloudFlare that hosts everything from jQuery and Modernizr to Bootstrap.

 ## Miscellaneous